How to care for your parasol fabric (and other outdoor soft furnishings)

 If you've bought a Plia parasol, we'll email you a care guide specific to the fabric your canopy has been made from, with all the tips and tricks you'll need to keep it looking its best, year after year.

-Luxury fabric from Italy
+Luxury outdoor fabric from Italy

 Sewn in England